SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 ### Defining the class

-CumulusCI provides the base classes that are a good starting point for your page object (see `page-object-base-classes`{.interpreted-text role="ref"}).
+CumulusCI provides the base classes that are a good starting point for your page object (see [](page-object-base-classes)).
 In this case we're writing a keyword that works on the listing page, so we want our class to inherit from the `ListingPage` class.